 There are two different types of denture relining that are performed in your preferred Berlanga Dentures clinic:

 Most denture wearers prefer soft relines, especially if they have sensitive gums.
-A soft reline requires using a liquid polymer to layer the material into the denture, adding support, depth, and extra cushion against the tissue of your mouth.
+A soft reline adds a soft acrylic material to the denture, adding support, depth, and extra cushion against the tissue of your mouth.
+At Berlanga Dentures we use Molloplast B, one of the best reline products available.
 The process is relatively quick and is done in the office.
 Because the material is soft and porous, it may require more tweaks than a hard reline.

 A hard reline uses a material that looks and feels very similar to your hardened denture base.
 It is widely considered less comfortable than a soft reline, but typically last longer.